 My healthevet badge

-men and women talking in a group setting
+men and women talking at a table outside

 Military Sexual Trauma